How Deploys Work

 Each command is described below.

-If one of these commands fails, the entire deploy fails and any remaining commands do not run.
+If any command fails or times out, the entire deploy fails.
+Any remaining commands do not run.
 Your service continues running its most recent successful deploy (if any), with zero downtime.

 Build command